EDITORIAL: The Best of 2014 (so far)

 ITS BEST LESSON: REMEMBERING AND EXPERIENCING A DECLINE OF GREATNESS-- This film's story is a passed down saga of oral history, experienced by a former lobby boy reminiscing to the fascinated audience of an eager writer who appreciates the former greatness being described.
 Every little dated old place in this world, from a declining grand hotel all the way down to a simple park bench, were once new, were once perfect, and have been the setting for someone's greatest moments and fondest memories.
 Like many say often: "If these walls could talk."
 Those old places and objects might not look their best anymore, but they are still special to everyone who had those experiences.
 People have their periods of greatness too that decline with age.
 The unassuming old man you see on a bus or in an obituary may look unremarkable, but, chances are, they too have their own poignant and rigorous history and stories.

 At #2 is where the dazzle takes over.
-For the second year in a row, I've got a comic book masterpiece at this spot.
+For the second year in a row, I've got a comic book instant classic at this spot.
 When I said in my review that "Captain America: The Winter Soldier" might be the best Marvel film to date, I wasn't lying.
 Superior to its original, it may not be the most action-packed or funny, but it's the best actual film.
 The deft merger of a superhero adventure with the tones of a political thriller was simply brilliant and thrilling.
 The movie has an edge and a smartness above the usual superhero episodes of staged action.
 This one has meaning and impact.
 If it holds up, "Captain America: The Winter Soldier" should be the perfect lead-in to "The Avengers: Age of Ultron" sequel next summer no matter what buzz "Guardians of the Galaxy" can kick up in August.
 "The Grand Budapest Hotel" and "Captain America: The First Avenger" garnered my only five-star reviews so far in 2014.
 Those are the cream of the crop.

 ITS BEST LESSON: STAYING A GOOD MAN-- This is the part of the review where it's hard to not reveal spoilers.
 I could do better, but I will stay general.
 The first lesson is a repeat from "Captain America: The First Avenger."
 While able to do things above and beyond his fellow soldiers as the reluctant government agent and historical icon, Steve Rogers retains the chivalrous, courageous, and heroic traits of that Brooklyn kid who won't back down from any challenge or bully.
 Fame and power don't change him, rather it enhances the initiative, effort, and cause towards what he can accomplish to only be greater.